>

 Historical Sketch

 Theodore Martin Alexander, Sr., was born March 7, 1909, in Montgomery, Alabama, the third child of James and Hattie Alexander.
+He passed away in 2001 in Fulton County, Georgia.
 He attended high school at Morehouse Academy in Atlanta, Georgia and graduated from Morehouse College with honors in 1931, with a Bachelor of Arts degree in Business Administration.
 He was honored by Morehouse College with an Honorary Doctor of Laws degree in 1970.

 Mr. Alexander has been a leader in the Atlanta insurance industry and community activities for more than 50 years.
 In addition to founding his own insurance agency in 1931, he established the Southeastern Fidelity Fire and Casualty Company in 1951 and served as Executive Vice President and Managing Officer until the company was prematurely sold in 1967.
 Southeastern Fidelity Company provided more than $50,000,000 of property protection for its client groups, and was the first Black-owned multi-line insurance company.